-The spectroscopic line strength and position were taken from the JPL 2001 database (Pickett et al., 1998), whereas the pressure- and self-broadening parameters as well as their temperature dependence coefficients were taken from the HITRAN 2000 database (Rothman et al., 2003).
-Some of the used CO spectroscopic data are given in Table 2.
-The lines included in the forward model calculations were the CO line at 115.3 GHz the O2 line at 118.75 GHz and O3 lines at 110.7, 110.8, 111.1 and 115.0 GHz.
-The retrieval was performed on a grid with a 2 km vertical spacing ranging from 10 to 130 km.
-The temperature and pressure data were taken from the MSIS90 climatology (Hedin, 1991), and the temperature a priori covariance matrix was given as a matrix with diagonal entries $S{jj} = 25$ K (i.e. standard deviation of 5 K).
-Furthermore, since the temperature in the real atmosphere is correlated in altitude the non-diagonal elements $S{ij} = \sigma_i \sigma_j \rho{ij}$ were constructed so that the correlation (ρ) would decline lini and j was 8 km.
+The temperature and pressure data were taken from the MSIS90 climatology (Hedin, 1991), and the temperature a priori covariance matrix was given as a matrix with diagonal entries $\mathbf{S}{ii} = 25 \,\mathrm{K}$ (i.e. standard deviation of 5 K).
+Furthermore, since the temperature in the real atmosphere is correlated in altitude the non-diagonal elements $\mathbf{S}{ij} = \sigma_i \sigma_j \rho{ij}$ were constructed so that the correlation (ρ) would decline linearly with a correlation of 0.37 when the altitude difference (correlation length) between i and j was 4 km (roughly based on Eriksson, 2000).

 The abundance of CO is highly variable over the year and OEM requires using the best estimate atmosphere as a priori.
-Therefore a monthly mean from the WACCM model run was created and used as the a priori profile for the center day in each month.
-The value for other days were found by linearly interpolating on to each day.
-To simplify the error analysis however the covariance matrix for the a priori data was kept constant (in VMR) throughout the year.
+Therefore a monthly mean from a run of the Whole Atmosphere Community Climate Model (WACCM) (Garcia et al., 2007) was created and used as the a priori profile for the center day in each month.
+The value for other days were found by linearly interpolating onto each day.
+To simplify the error analysis, however, the covariance matrix for the a priori data was kept constant (in VMR) throughout the year.

-Following Eriksson (2000) the covariance matrix for CO consists of two parts.
+Following Eriksson (2000), the covariance matrix for CO consists of two parts.
 The first represents the uncertainty of the mean a priori profile for each month.
 As with temperature, the covariance matrix must also represent correlation in altitude for this error.
 This was modeled to decline linearly with a correlation length of 8 km.
-The standard deviation was set to 50 % of the yearly mean of the a priori profiles.
+The standard deviation was set to 50% of the yearly mean of the a priori profiles.
 The second part represents the natural variability of CO on shorter timescales which was set to 0.5 ppm for all altitudes and with no correlation between the layers.

 The OSO instrument had problems with baseline features before an upgrade on 7 January 2004.
 After this upgrade the baseline variation was reduced significantly.
-To account for this an instrumental baseline was retrieved by fitting a 5th order polynomial with a diagonal a priori covariance matrix with entries from 20 K (0th order) to 5 K (5th order) for dates before this upgrade, and entries from 20 K (0th order) to 0.05 K (5th order) for dates after this upgrade.
+To account for this, an instrumental baseline was retrieved by fitting a 5th order polynomial with a diagonal a priori covariance matrix with entries from 20 K (0th order) to 5 K (5th order) for dates before this upgrade, and entries from 20 K (0th order) to 0.05 K (5th order) for dates after this upgrade.
 This leads to a different measurement response for the different dates.